LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Input errors are not presented to a user in text

 In the previous issue I stated that colour alone will never be enough to pass, that is because error messages must be presented to a user in text, if they are not, then it will fail 3.3.1 Error Identification (A).
 This SC doesn't require that error messages are descriptive, just that they are present.
-As an example, providing some text that says "this field is not valid" is sufficient to pass this SC, it doesn't require that the reason for it being invalid is clearly described and most crucially, it doesn't require a suggestion of how to resolve the issue.
+As an example, providing some text that says "This field is not valid" is sufficient to pass this SC, it doesn't require that the reason for it being invalid is clearly described and most crucially, it doesn't require a suggestion of how to resolve the issue.

 ##### How to find

 This is a case of taking notes of required fields when we earlier determined which fields must have an instruction present.
-Some forms are massive and dynamic, it may not always be possible to even find every single field, as some answers may dynamically change further questions and without knowing each and every possible answer that triggers new questions, etc, we could be testing the same form for eternity.
+Some forms are massive and dynamic, it may not always be possible to even find every single field, as some answers may dynamically change/add/remove further questions and without knowing each and every possible answer that triggers new questions, etc, we could be testing the same form for eternity.
 I will typically find every input I can, but then make note that my suggestions and more crucially, the failure apply to all fields that have any kind of validation constraints, etc. Some forms can send you down a path of no return, they can branch out in multiple different paths, so just be aware of this, as when forms are dynamic, it may be hard to find every single input for an unspecified number of paths.

 ##### Solution

-Tell a suer that the fields that do not meet validity are in error, carry on reading, as the next issue does the bulk of the heavy lifting for this.
+Tell a user that the fields that do not meet validity are in error, carry on reading, as the next issue does the bulk of the heavy lifting for this.

 #### Suggestions for input errors are not provided to a user

 Suggestions are known by the system for form validation, as in this case and most others, the rules for validation are set by the system.
-So, when an error suggestion is known (or doesn't compromise security), then that suggestion must be presented to a suer in text.
+So, when an error suggestion is known (or doesn't compromise security), then that suggestion must be presented to a user in text.
 As this does not happen here, it fails 3.3.3 Error Suggestion (AA), which builds upon the aforementioned 3.3.1.

 ##### How to find